Combine five 2x4s, a handful of screws and a long afternoon to build a handsome and sturdy sitting spot for your deck or garden.

 This project is really great for the beginning woodworker who doesn’t have a lot of tools, skills or confidence.
 But the end result will make you look like you’ve got all three, in spades.

 Trip to the Lumberyard

 This bench is designed to be built using just five 10′-long 2x4s.
-You can build it from sugar pine, paint it and spend less than $10.
+You can build it from sugar pine, paint it and spend less than $10 ($60 as of 2022).
 I always liked redwood for my outdoor projects (and that’s what the originals were made from) so I spent the extra cash – about $200.
 No matter what species you choose, select the straightest, most knot-free 2x4s you can find.

 While you’re at the lumberyard, pick up a pound of stainless-steel screws.
 Associate Editor Kara Gebhart (who helped me build this project) and I used #8 x 2″ screws.
 Another excellent choice would be Miller Dowels.

 You don’t need a jointer, planer or table saw to build this bench.
 You don’t even need a shop.
 A drill, a saw, some sandpaper and a couple of sawhorses will get the job done right on your driveway.

 Start by laying out your crosscuts on the 2x4s using chalk.
 Pick the best-looking boards for the five top pieces.
 Boards with too many knots or dings can be used as legs, which are mostly covered up by the top pieces.